The Best Men’s Wedding Shoe Ideas for 2020

 Best Wedding Shoes for Men by Style & Design

-Now that you’re educated on what colors match best with your suit, let’s dive into some of the most popular and classic dress shoe styles.
-These shoe styles are timeless, yet many are making a comeback during this wedding season.
+These shoe styles are timeless, yet many are making a comeback during this wedding season

 This hunting and sporting boot was first popular in the 1850’s, and became the norm for stepping out on the town soon after.
 Although they look a lot like Oxford shoes, Derby’s can be identified by their open lacing, which allows for a fit that is not as tight as the Oxford.

 Go with the Derby if you have wider feet as the open lacing helps accommodate this.

 Courtesy MORAL CODE

 There is something about monk-strap shoes that exudes charm and class.
 If you’re looking for stylish and seriously cool wedding shoes, monks are the ideal choice.